featured image

 parameter SCREEN = 524; // last line in the frame (33-line back porch follows)

-🔵 Deep Dive: Why these exact numbers?
+Why these exact numbers?
 At a 25 MHz pixel clock, 800 pixels per line produces a horizontal frequency of 31.25 kHz.
 Dividing by 525 lines gives 59.52 Hz — the standard VGA refresh rate.
 Change any one of these parameters and the monitor will reject the signal.

-Step 2: Generate sync signals combinationally
+Step 2: Generate Sync Signals Combinationally

 Sync signals tell the monitor when to start a new line (hsync) or a new frame (vsync).
 VGA 640×480 uses negative-polarity syncs — the signal is LOW during the pulse: